NaokiTM/portfolio-site/README.md

 ```

 This will start the Next.js development server.
 Open [http://localhost:3000](http://localhost:3000) in your browser to view the site.
 The page will automatically reload if you make changes to the code.

+localhost won't run if there are fields in next.config.ts, so comment out the content in next config before testing locally. add it back in when building / deploying (This was the case on my computer, may not be the same on yours)

 ## Building for Production